XelaNull/docker-c7-rtorrent-flood/README.md

 In the future, I may convert the output of this script to JSON to better match modern standards.

+**It is important to emphasize here that scan.php will only "expose" URLs for the file extensions above.
+So if your torrent has OTHER files present in them (say a .exe file for example), scan.php by default will not show this file URL to download.**

+If you know you will want extensions OTHER than what is listed above, you should modify the extension lists within the file of your running Docker image: /var/www/html/scan.php

 ## **grab.php**

 I needed a way to download all completed torrent data easily with one-command.
 Clicking around in a web-interface to download each torrent individually just will not meet my need.
 So I created a separate script that can be run from any machine capable of running PHP, that will contact the rTorrent+Flood server via HTTP URL and will automatically download all completed torrent data to this separate server running grab.php.
 This way, I can set up an automated job to run on a separate server and execute this grab.php and download any completed torrent data from the rTorrent+Flood server.